PDrifting/CBookDraft/book.markdown

 > int putchar(int character)

 It might seem odd that putchar accepts an int instead of char, but these are compatible Data Types that can be thought of like a union.
 Any int can be a char and any char can be an int.
 We'll go over char literals and int more later.
 This makes putchar extremely flexible.
 You can refer to a specific character by an int value, or by a char literal.

 The int return from putchar returns the char output to the Console.
-If there is an error, the return will be set to the constant EOF and it will set an error number you can lookup
+If there is an error, the return will be set to the constant EOF and it will set an error number you can lookup.
+The GCC Macro for EOF defines it as having a value of -1.
+It is possible to have some other value depending on the library you are using, or the compiler.
+To avoid Magic Numbers, using EOF is the preffered option to test for.
+These constants make your code portable.

+#### Errno Constants

+This is a little bit of a side-track, but where the errno values come into play.
+Depending on Linux or Windows versions of GCC, the constants change.
+Mingw programmers have done there best guess, but errno constants are not cross-platform compatible across different operating systems.
+Below will be the list for Linux then the list for Windows.
+Generally most of the errno constant descriptions leave much to the imagination.
+However, some are straightforward.

 ### Printf

 The beast of Console output.
 For formatted output printf is your friend.
 Remembering how to use it will make it your enemy.
 If you scour the internet for printf cheat sheets, you'll find them in abundance.
-This is by far one of the most complex feature contained in the C Standard Library.
+This is by far one of the most complex features contained in the C Standard Library.
 Let's start with the prototype.

 > int printf(const char *format, ...)